Continuing Education Activity

 Technique or Treatment

 The treatment of all emergent tachycardic rhythms, whether narrow-complex or wide-complex, depends on the third and final clinical determination: the presence or absence of a pulse.
-Pulseless rhythms are treated under the ACLS cardiac arrest algorithms: a wide-complex tachycardia would be considered to be pulseless ventricular tachycardia, which is treated the same as VF under the VF algorithm.
-A narrow-complex tachycardia would be considered to be a pulseless SVT and is treated under the PEA (Pulseless Electrical Activity) algorithm.
+Pulseless rhythms are treated under the ACLS cardiac arrest algorithms: a wide-complex tachycardia would be considered pulseless ventricular tachycardia, which is treated the same as ventricular fibrillation under the ventricular fibrillation algorithm.
+A narrow-complex tachycardia would be considered a pulseless SVT and treated under the pulseless electrical activity (PEA) algorithm.

-In the presence of a pulse, the specific treatment for all tachycardic rhythms depends on one final determination: whether the pulse being generated is allowing the patient to be considered stable or unstable.
+In the presence of a pulse, the specific treatment for all tachycardic rhythms depends on 1 final determination: whether the pulse generated allows the patient to be considered stable or unstable.
 In stable patients, the treatment for the underlying arrhythmia is usually medication.[4]
-For the unstable patient, the treatment of choice is electricity.
+For unstable patients, the treatment of choice is electricity.
 All tachycardic rhythms, whether wide or narrow complex, are considered to be unstable if the patient also has chest pain, dyspnea, altered mental status, hypotension, pulmonary edema, or ischemic changes on the EKG.
 The treatment for all unstable tachycardic rhythms is synchronized cardioversion.

-Like defibrillation, synchronized cardioversion delivers a shock across the chest, either by placing a pair of manual paddles on the chest or through the application of adhesive “hands-free” pads.[5]
-Most current defibrillators utilize a biphasic waveform that allows for a lower energy level to be used to achieve effective cardioversion.
-Because of their greater ability to terminate ventricular dysrhythmias, defibrillators utilizing biphasic waveforms are preferred to those utilizing the older, monophasic waveform.
+Like defibrillation, synchronized cardioversion delivers a shock across the chest by placing a pair of manual paddles on the chest or applying adhesive “hands-free” pads.[5]
+Most current defibrillators utilize a biphasic waveform that allows for a lower energy level to achieve effective cardioversion.
+Because of their greater ability to terminate ventricular dysrhythmias, defibrillators utilizing biphasic waveforms are preferred to those utilizing the older monophasic waveform.
+See Image.
+Electrode Positions During Defibrillation/Cardioversion.

 Clinical Significance

-Appropriate synchronized electrical cardioversion restores the activity of the electrical conduction system of the heart and is the most effective resuscitation measure for many arrhythmias.
+Appropriate synchronized electrical cardioversion restores the activity of the heart's electrical conduction system and is the most effective resuscitation measure for many arrhythmias.

 Enhancing Healthcare Team Outcomes

 Cardioversion is performed both inside and outside the hospital, and it is one technique that all healthcare professionals, including nurses, pharmacists, and EMS, should be familiar with.
-It has been shown to save lives, and hence it is important to know how the device works and its indications.
+It has been shown to save lives, so it is important to know how the device works and its indications.
 To ensure proficiency with cardioversion, regular updating of ATLS protocols is necessary.
-Education by an interprofessional team of specialty-trained nurses and clinicians will provide the best results.
-[Level V]
+Education by an interprofessional team of specialty-trained nurses and clinicians provides the best results.